Keys to Growing a Small Business in the Federal Market

 About the Author

-As the Senior Vice President of Information Solutions at Deltek, Kevin manages the delivery of Deltek's industry leading government market research and information solutions providing essential information and insights to over 3,400 clients.
+As Senior Vice President of Information Solutions at Deltek, Kevin manages the delivery of Deltek's industry leading government market research and information solutions providing essential information and insights.
 Kevin has responsibility for leading the industry's largest team of analysts focused on the government contracting industry.
 He also provides thought leadership and expert opinion to industry executives and is a recognized expert on the public sector market.
+Connect with Kevin on LinkedIn.

 - Customer Experience